 Changes in sea temperature.

-The reservoir levels in the SW of England (9th December) show 69% storage which is a big increase since last month due to the wetter November and first half of December.
+The reservoir levels in the SW of England (15th December) show 82% storage, which is above normal for the time of year.

 B: Lower Troposphere:

 A selection of January to March 2020 solutions using December data are shown below.
 Three month season and individual months, top row temperature anomaly and lower row precipitation anomaly.

 White areas are where the probabilities of below/normal/above are similar hence there is no overall signal for this period from the WMO super ensemble (BoM, CMC, Moscow, DWD, CPTEC, UKMO, Seoul, Washington, Tokyo, Toulouse, ECMWF) Tokyo, Beijing and Pretoria missing but Tokyo and Beijing data is available on their respective web sites.